From happy customers

 Every corner of Bahia Palace is a showcase of craftsmanship: intricate stucco, colorful mosaics, and painted cedar panels known as zouak.
 These patterns, drawn from centuries of tradition, make the palace a living gallery of Moroccan design.

-🌿 After tour palace tour, discover Marrakech’s secret garden
+🌿 After your palace tour, discover Marrakech’s secret garden

-Once you’ve explored the grandeur of Bahia Palace, unwind at Jardin Secret, a serene escape filled with fountains, lush greenery, and timeless Moroccan charm.
+Once you’ve explored the grandeur of Bahia Palace, unwind at Jardin Secret nearby, a serene escape filled with fountains, lush greenery, and timeless Moroccan charm.
 It’s the perfect next stop for a relaxed, scenic experience.

 👉 Book the Bahia Palace, Ben Youssef Madrasa & Secret Garden Tour